jeffqchen/MVX-Audio-Separator-Combiner/README.md

 - PCB - 2 PCB per assembly - [Link](https://oshpark.com/shared_projects/WU69JtAB)

+*If you wish to break out the audio from the VGA cable at any time, you can make just ONE of these PCB and use it.*

 - VGA Port Slim Female - [Link](https://github.com/jeffqchen/JeffParts/tree/main/Connectors/VGA%20Slim%20Female%20Through%20Hole/info.md)

 - VGA Port Male Slim - [Link](https://github.com/jeffqchen/JeffParts/blob/main/Connectors/VGA%20Slim%20Male%20Through%20Hole/info.md)